ChrstphrHll/npc_gen/students/Yan Sorsasta.md

 ---
 ### Description
 - 2nd year Dwarf Barbarian in Burk
-- wavy auburn hair that's loose around the shoulders, Brown eyes, and Pale skin
+- long curly blonde hair that's plain, Brown eyes, and Pale skin
 - Is Adventurous and Pretentious, and has Reciprocity as their ideal

 ### Organizations